 A great event worth going to next year.

-Thinking of applying for the 29er RYA Volvo Transition Squad next autumn; everything you need to know is in the policy now published by the RYA.
+Thinking of applying for the 29er RYA Transition Squad next autumn; everything you need to know is in the policy now published by the RYA.
 Click the heading (also posted in the RYA Squads Section of the 29er website accessed from the 'Class Association' Tab left).

 Add Google Calendar to your system